TahereTaha/webserv42/temp_todo_list.md

 	- text
 	- number

+- [ ] parse the authority.
-- [x] make the uri parser handle relative uris.
+	- [x] make a class that will hold all the parts.
-	- [x] identify the type of relative uri.
+	- [x] get all the needed info from the from the input.
+	- [ ] separete out the tokenizer logic from the URI class.

 - [ ] parse the user info.
 	- [ ]